 Question 4.
-Your written statement indicates that tribal housing entities are increasingly encouraged to leverage their Indian housing block grant funding to se-cure other sources of financing.
+Your written statement indicates that tribal housing entities are increasingly encouraged to leverage their Indian housing block grant funding to secure other sources of financing.
 It further notes that solutions to address the current housing conditions in Indian communities include new and innovative partnerships between the Federal and tribal governments as well as the private sector.
 Could you elaborate further on how tribes leverage their Indian housing block grant funds?

 Question 4a.
 Are there any particular barriers or impediments tribes face in attempting to leverage their Indian housing block grant funds?

 Answer.
 "Leveraging" scarce funding is a common approach to financing not just housing but capital goods and other large-scale investment in general.
 Tribes and tribal members are no different and are increasingly encouraged to leverage their IHBG funding to secure other sources of financing, such as Low Income Housing Tax Credits.

 They are also beginning to combine funding streams from multiple sources such as the USDA Rural Development, U.S. Treasury Department's Community Development Financial Institutions Fund, the Federal Home Loan Bank, private foundations, and commercial banks.
-Even this, though, can be difficult because compliance requirements vary from program to program and agency to agency, presenting unnecessary barriers to efficient administration of multiple funding streams and limiting the ability of tribes to access multiple programs in an effort to reach adequate scale.

-While tribes are doing their best to minimize these barriers and achieve econo-mies of scale that accompany resource "pooling," one solution this Committee might investigate is to launch a demonstration project authorizing tribes to reach across the spectrum of federal programs to access currently disparate programs and re-sources.
+Even this, though, can be difficult because compliance requirements vary from program to program and agency to agency, presenting unnecessary barriers to efficient administration of multiple funding streams and limiting the ability of tribes to access multiple programs in an effort to reach adequate investigate is to launch a demonstration project authorizing tribes to reach across the spectrum of federal programs to access currently disparate programs and resources.
 This is already being done in the realm of labor and employment training with the universally popular Indian Employment, Training and Related Services Act (Pub.L.102-477), otherwise known as the "477 Program."